-- p_reaction: A pointer to the Libnucnet_Reaction structure for the reaction whose screening factor is desired. - d_t9: The temperature T_9 , that is, the temperature in 10^9 K at which to compute the screening factor. - d_rho: The density ρ in g/cc at which to compute the screening factor. - d_ye: The electron-to-baryon ratio Y_e at which to compute the screening factor. - my_screening_function: The name of the user's screening function.
+- self: A pointer to the Libnucnet_Zone. - p_reaction: A pointer to a Libnucnet_Reaction to which the screening is to be applied. - d_t9: The temperature T_9 , that is, the temperature in 10^9 K at which to compute the screening factor. - d_rho: The density ρ in g/cc at which to compute the screening factor. - d_ye: The electron-to-baryon ratio Y_e at which to compute the screening factor. - p_forward_rate: A pointer to the current value of the forward rate for the reaction. - p_reverse_rate: A pointer to the current value of the reverse rate for the reaction.